ayalalaura/Unit2Project-CRUDApp/marvel-app/README.md

 ### Challenges
 - Staying on task, at times.
 This was especially true when it came to styling.
 Though this is something I could easily fix later on, the lack of styling (such as adding padding, grids, etc.) still irks me.
 - Asking for help!
 I lost a lot of time the first couple days just staring at my screen waiting for inspiration to strike.
 Sometimes it did, but when I asked for help not only did I clarify errors in my code, I also saved precious time and was able to help other classmates with similar issues.
+- Figuring out all the places where I need to/should add error messages.
+For next time, I would spent an extra hour or so on user flow.
+-Heroku gives me some issues when a user attempts to search for a character that does not exist in the Marvel API.
+I plan to create a pop up error message to prevent the app from crashing.

 ### Installation Instructions
 - With my server, database, and required keys connected to Heroku, the app is ready to use from the link above.